English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state Description
+Return value Description

-Get MCU information (CMD: 0x01)
+Get MCU information (0x01)

-• Product information mainly refers to PID.
+• Product information refers to the information about the product ID (PID).

-The module sends the following command:
+The module sends the following data.

 0